 - Drink plenty of fluids.
 For many people, low body fluid is part of what makes POTS symptoms worse.

-- Eat the amount of salt your doctor recommends.
+- Eat the amount of salt your doctor tells you to.
 Salt helps keep up the body's fluid level.

 - Try a special exercise program.
-Your doctor may recommend a program of specific exercises.
-You start short and slow, especially if fatigue is a problem.
-Add a little at a time.
-At first, you only do exercise when you're reclined.
-After a few weeks, you begin adding in upright exercise.
+Your doctor may give you a program of specific exercises.
+You might start short and slow, especially if fatigue is a problem.
+Then you can add a little at a time.
+At first, you may only do exercise when you're reclined.
+Or you may try swimming.
+After a while, you start to add upright exercise.

 - Keep track of your symptoms and what makes them better and worse.